-Every display object (icon, wallpaper, button, etc.) has a built in menu that can be displayed using the right mouse button.
+Every display object (icon, background, button, etc.) has a built in menu that can be displayed using the right mouse button.
 To demonstrate this feature:

-- 1. Point the mouse to the center of the wallpaper. - 2.
-Click the right mouse button and see the menu. - 3.
-Click the "View" entry with the left mouse button. - 4.
+- 1. Point the mouse to the center of the Background. - 2.
+Right-click and view the menu. - 3.
+Left-click the "View" entry in the menu. - 4.
 Locate the "Auto arrange icons" entry in the sub-menu. - 5.
-Click the "Auto arrange icons" entry with the left mouse button and the menu will close. - 6.
-Select a desktop icon and hold down the left mouse button. - 7.
-Drag the icon across the wallpaper and release the left mouse button. - 8.
+Left-click the "Auto arrange icons" entry and the menu will close. - 6.
+Left-click any desktop icon and hold down the left mouse button. - 7.
+Drag the icon across the Background and release the left mouse button. - 8.
 Continue steps 6 and 7 for all of the icons. - 9.
-When finished, click the right mouse button on the wallpaper. - 10.
-Find and click the left mouse button on the "Auto arrange icons" menu entry. - 11.
+When finished, right-click the Background. - 10.
+Find and left-click the "Auto arrange icons" menu entry. - 11.
 The icons will return to their original position on the desktop.